PeerBay/PeerVPN/README.md

 !!
-Worki!! locally only for now
+Working locally only for now
 Create p2p virtual private networks with python and n2n.

 How to install: